Who Is Wynonna Judd?

 Wynonna's third album, Revelations, was released in 1996 and was also certified platinum.
 Her fourth album, 1997's The Other Side, was much less successful and led Judd to switch labels.
 Judd and Kelley divorced in 1998.

-Judd's life in the 2000s has been a win some, lose some mixture of personal triumphs and setbacks.
-She has released three new studio albums, none of which sold as well as her earlier albums.
+Judd's life in the 2000s became a win-some, lose-some mixture of personal triumphs and setbacks.
+She released new studio albums, none of which sold as well as her earlier works.
 She was arrested in 2003 for driving under the influence, just weeks before she married longtime boyfriend D.R.
 Roach.

-In 2010, The Judds announced a final reunion tour that fall.
-Wynonna and her mother were frequent guests on the Oprah Winfrey Show, having appeared a total of 18 times as guests and performers.
-The duo has a reality show on OWN, called simply The Judds.
+In 2010, the Judds announced a final reunion tour that fall.
+Returning to the limelight, Wynonna and her mother were frequent guests on the Oprah Winfrey Show, and documented their performances and behind-the-scenes interactions through their own reality program, The Judds.

-Wynonna Judd is also returning to the recording studio for new albums and published a romance novel, Restless Heart, in 2011.
+Wynonna, who announced she was returning to the recording studio, also published a romance novel, Restless Heart, in 2011.
 Reflecting on her renewed sense of possibility in the new decade, Judd said, "I used to wake up and say, 'Oh, God, it's morning.'
 Now I say, 'Good morning, God.'"

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!